CostyGeorge/LMIC-node_Sensor-for-Helium-Network/README.md

 <img src="images/tago4a.png" width="800">

 You should see your data pop up in the display.
 There are many options to customize colour and behaviour of the widget.
-For the purposes of this quickstart, I will not go into all the options avaialable.
+For the purposes of this quickstart, I will not go into all the options available but I highly suggest you play with the settings and widget types to see what they all do.

 <img src="images/tago5.png" width="800">